Italian Caprese cake is the BEST gluten-free chocolate cake ever created! Fudgy, rich and incredibly easy to make with simple ingredients.

 However, with great amazement, when the cake came out of the oven, it was not only delicious but with a unique texture: soft inside and crispy outside.

-Caprese cake is a unique dessert, with a crispy crust on the outside and a moist heart within.
+This unique dessert has the most delightful texture, a crispy crust on the outside and a moist heart within.

 Below are a step-by-step recipe and tips to make a delicious Caprese chocolate almond cake easily at home in just over 30 minutes!